survivejs/webpack-book/manuscript/advanced_techniques/03_authoring_packages.md

 T> If you want to see what files will be published to npm, consider using a tool known as [irish-pub](https://www.npmjs.com/package/irish-pub).
 It will give you a listing to review.
 You can also use [publish-diff](https://www.npmjs.com/package/publish-diff) to get a better of the changes that are going to be published.

+T> A package known as [np](https://www.npmjs.com/package/np) gives an interactive UI for publishing packages.
+It performs more work by default. [semantic-release](https://www.npmjs.com/package/semantic-release) takes the idea one step further and automates entire process.

 ### Bumping a Version

 In order to bump your package version, you'll just need to invoke one of these commands: